During a campfire ban, smoking is restricted in all public areas of a park or protected area. Please read this Information Bulletin.

 There are no developed trails at this park.
 For your own safety, please be prepared when venturing into the backcountry/wilderness areas.

 Hunting is allowed in the park.
-Please check the BC Hunting and Trapping regulations for more information.
+Please check the BC Hunting & Trapping Regulations Synopsis for more information.

 Pets on Leash